ankitpokhrel/jira-cli/README.md

 $ jira issue list --order-by rank --reverse

 # You can execute raw JQL within a given project context using `--jql/-q` option.
-# For instance, the following command will list issues in current project whose
+# For instance, the following command will list issues in the current project whose
 # summary has a word cli.
 $ jira issue list -q "summary ~ cli"
 ```